MERAJ-droid/bizthon/README.md

 # Alephium Next.js Template

-This is a Alephium template project for the [Next.js](https://nextjs.org/) framework.
+This is a Alephium template project for [Next.js](https://nextjs.org/) app router.

 This template project demonstrates how to implement a simple token faucet and expose it with a Web UI using Next.js.